How To Enter

 - Businesses must not have made substantial revenue (please talk to us for clarification).

 - If you have competed in previous years and made it to the finals, you may not enter with the same business plan that was previously submitted.

 There is no fee participate in this competition.
 Your Letter of Intent (LOI) is all you need to submit to register for the competition.

-LOIs have a soft deadline of October 2021.
+LOIs have a soft deadline of December 7, 2022.
 After this time entry will be accepted by consultation.
-LOIs may be submitted prior to October if ready.
-Mentors will be assigned once LOIs are reviewed.
+LOIs may be submitted after the soft deadline.
+Mentors will be assigned in order of LOI submission and review.